dlt-hub/verified-sources/sources/strapi/README.md

 7. API token will be displayed on clicking the “save” button
 8. Copy the token displayed (i.e. the token will be used in configuring `dlt` secrets)

-## Initialize the pipeline
+## Initialize the source with a default pipeline

-Initialize the pipeline with the following command:
+Initialize the source with a default with the following command:

 `dlt init strapi <destination>`